aimms/how-to/Articles/590/590-vessel-scheduling.rst

 Because a route ``r'`` ends later than route ``r``, this procedure is finite.

-In order to determine the cost of a route, careful adminstration of each leg needs to be done (sailing to the loading location, perhaps waiting, sailing to the delivery location).
+In order to determine the cost of a route, careful administration of each leg needs to be done (sailing to the loading location, perhaps waiting, sailing to the delivery location).